Biography of Jamie Lee Curtis

 Childhood, Adolescence, Family

-Speaking about her parents, Lee Curtis noted that she felt differently about her mother and father:
+Reflecting on her parents, Curtis has said she felt differently about her mother and father:

-Jamie grew up as a well-behaved girl: she was calm and sensible, did not cause her parents any concern over academic performance, and did not protest when her birthday, sometimes coinciding with Thanksgiving, was celebrated a month earlier.I was not raised by a sophisticated and luxurious woman.
+Jamie grew up as a well-behaved girl: she was calm and sensible, never gave her parents any trouble with her grades, and did not protest when her birthday, sometimes coinciding with Thanksgiving, was celebrated a month earlier.I wasn't raised by some sophisticated, luxurious woman.
 My mother was kind of a country girl.
-Yet, I am a woman from a privileged family.
-When you have a famous father, you always feel less significant and strive with all your might to find the right to your own existence in this world.
+But I am a woman from a privileged family.
+When you have a famous father, you always feel less significant and struggle to find your right to exist in this world.

 Lee Curtis successfully graduated from Westlake School for Girls, where she was a cheerleader, then attended the prestigious Choate Rosemary Hall in Connecticut, and subsequently enrolled in the School of Social Work at University of the Pacific.